joeldrapper/literal.fun/docs/types.md

 end
 ```

-The above case statement is essentially equivalent to the following.
+The above case statement is essentially equivalent to the following:

 ```ruby
 object = 42